Self-Employed Retirement Plans Mobile, AL

 The Cost of Waiting

-Waiting to start your retirement fund can have a significant impact on the total you’ll have when you retire.
-The main reason is compound interest—the financial principle where your investments generate earnings, and those returns, then, earn even more returns.
-The greater time span your money has to grow, the more significant the benefit of this compounding process.
+Waiting to start your retirement fund could lead to a substantial impact on the savings you’ll have when you stop working.
+The primary reason is compound interest—the powerful process where your investments earn returns, and those returns, then, generate even more returns.
+The greater time span your money has to grow, the greater the benefit of this compounding process.

 • Alex starts saving $5,000 annually at age 30.